10 Insanely Easy Ways to Celebrate International Women's Day

 9. Fine.
 You live outside the Bay Area and can't party with me.
 Boo.
 Stay in and watch a movie made by women, then.

 What's your favorite woman-directed film?
-Can you name one from the past year besides Frozen?
-(Full confession: I could not.
+Can you name one from the past year besides Selma?
+(Full confession: I could not, off the top of my head.
 I am great about reading books by women and suck at films by women.
 How about you?)

 Are you writing, tweeting, donating to women's causes on March 8?
 Why or why not, and which ones?
 I want to know!